tangle-network/tangle/README.md

 The easiest way to run the tangle network is in a standalone environment, in this case it operates as an independent chain without the need to connect to a relaychain.
 To run the tangle network as standalone, first create a release build

-`cargo b --release -p tangle-standalone-node`
+`cargo b --release -p tangle-standalone`

 Once the build is completed, you can run the setup script to launch a five node dkg chain with